JetBrains/Qodana/topics/gitlab.md

 ## Qodana logs

+<link-summary>Explore how to make %product% produce log artifacts.</link-summary>

 Invoke `upload-result` and configure `after_script` to copy the results into the project `.qodana/results` directory, and specify the `RUNNER_SCRIPT_TIMEOUT` variable with a value less than a pipeline timeout: